Diocese of Brownsville: 1965 to 1980

-1980 to present
+1980 to 1995

-In 1982, Fitzpatrick opened Casa Oscar Romero in Brownsville, named after the murdered Salvadorian archbishop, Oscar Arnulfo Romero.
+In 1982, Fitzpatrick opened Casa Oscar Romero in Brownsville, named after the murdered Salvadorian archbishop, Oscar Romero.
 It served as a shelter for refugees coming across the Mexican border into the United States.
 He eventually closed the shelter after repeated complaints from federal judges that he was violating US immigration law.
 Fitzpatrick set up a different shelter and even opened his own garage to refugees.
 As bishop, he set up an extensive program to train lay people to assume roles within the diocese.
 He also established diocese radio and TV stations.

-Auxiliary Bishop Enrique San Pedro of the Diocese of Galveston-Houston was appointed in 1991 by Pope John Paul II as the coadjutor bishop of the Diocese of Brownsville.
+Auxiliary Bishop Enrique San Pedro of the Diocese of Galveston-Houston was appointed in 1991 by Pope John Paul II as the coadjutor bishop of Brownsville to assist Fitzpatrick.
 After Fitzpatrick retired later that year, San Pedro automatically became bishop of Brownsville.
 He died in 1994 after less than three years in office.

+1995 to present

-In 1965, John Paul II appointed Bishop Raymundo Peña of the Diocese of El Paso as the next bishop of Brownsville.
+In 1995, John Paul II appointed Bishop Raymundo Peña of the Diocese of El Paso as the next bishop of Brownsville.
+In 2003, the diocese and the United Farm Workers of America settled a lawsuit over five workers who were fired from Holy Spirit Church in McAllen and Sacred Heart Church in Hidalgo.
 Peña retired in 2009.

-The current bishop of the Diocese of Brownsville is Daniel E. Flores, formerly an auxiliary bishop of the Archdiocese of Detroit.
-He was named by Pope Benedict XVI in 2009.
+Auxiliary Bishop Daniel E. Flores from the Archdiocese of Detroit was named bishop of Brownsville by Pope Benedict XVI in 2009.

+In November 2018, the diocese sued the Trump Administration, saying that the border wall with Mexico would cut off access to La Lomita Chapel.
+The diocese claimed that the federal government was violating its First Amendment rights under the US Constitution.
+In February 2019, Congress amended an existing appropriations bill to prohibit new funding for any border barriers at La Lomita.

+As of 2023, Flores is the current bishop of Brownsville.

 Sex abuse

-On December 6, 2004, the Dallas Morning News published a report on how Bishop Peña handled accusations of sexual abuse against a foreign priest.
-Basil Onyia, a Nigerian priest, arrived in Diocese of Brownsville in 1999 and was assigned as assistant pastor of the Basilica of Our Lady of San Juan del Valle.
-In January 2009, Peña received complaints from two women in the parish that Onyia was touching them inappropriately.
-He told Onyia to stop it.
+In 2004, the Dallas Morning News published a report on sexual abuse accusations against Basil Onyia, a Nigerian priest who arrived in Brownsville in 1999 and was assigned as assistant pastor of the Basilica of Our Lady of San Juan del Valle.
+By early 2000, the diocese was receiving complaints from staff and parishioners about inappropriate behavior by Onyia towards women and girls.

-In April 2000, after a woman filed a police complaint, Peña transferred Onyia.
-Later in 2000, two priests complained to Peña about Onyia's conduct.
-In January 2001, Peña asks Onyia's bishop in Nigeria to recall him.
+In April 2000, after a woman filed a police complaint, Peña transferred Onyia to a parish in Harlingen.
+Later in 2000, two priests complained from Harlingen complained to Peña about Onyia.
+In January 2001, Peña asked Onyia's bishop in Nigeria to recall him.
 In February 2001, the relatives of a developmentally disabled girl accused Onyia of rape.
-Peña finally suspended Onyia, who fled to Nigeria to avoid arrest.
+Peña ordered Onyia to a third parish, but Onyia fled to Nigeria.
+The Vatican laicized him in 2016.